umddb/datascience-fall14/lab2/README.md

               where extract(year from p.birthdate) = 1975
               group by c.name;

-**Submission instructions:** A template answers file is provided, where you should add both your SQL queries as well as the result outputs.
+**Submission instructions:** A template answers file is provided (`sql_submission.txt`), where you should add both your SQL queries as well as the result outputs.
 The text file should be submitted.

 ---